nicoespeon/understandlegacycode.com/content/blog/convince-management-to-address-tech-debt-with-enclosure-diagrams/index.md

 ## Using `code-forensics` to generate Hotspots enclosure diagrams

-Adam Thornhill created a tool to generate the diagrams: [code-maat](https://github.com/adamtornhill/code-maat).
+Adam Tornhill created a tool to generate the diagrams: [code-maat](https://github.com/adamtornhill/code-maat).

 That's great stuff, but [Silvio Montanari](https://github.com/smontanari) built a tool on top to make the process even easier: [code-forensics](https://github.com/smontanari/code-forensics).